yuliangjin1985/counter-app/documentation.md

 ```
 # Lesson 11: Binding Event Handlers
 ## Using constructor to bind the standalone function with an object
+**In the event handler, it has to be able to access the this objet.**
 The bind() method will return a new method in which `this` would always be binded to the target object, `this.handleIncrement.bind(this)`, through constructer, and after `super()`.
 So we need to resign the new method to the original method veriable.
 ```
      constructor() {